KCL-BMEIS/KCL-DGX-cluster-documentation/4-General-code-optimization/README.md

 - Setting `batch_size` to as high as possible before reaching an OOM error (VRAM too full to fit all data).
 This maximizes the time the GPU spends on performing computations, before having to wait for more data to be loaded.
 - Setting `num_workers` > 0 to use multiple cpu cores for loading data.
 This is to minimize the time spent by the GPU waiting idly for the CPU to transfer data to it for processing.
+You must use the `--cpu-limit` option when launching in runai so as to not overload the system.
 - Raising value of `prefetch_factor`.
 - Setting `pin_memory=True`.
-- Setting `persistent_workers=True`
+- Setting `persistent_workers=True`.

 A good default dataloader may look like this: